Yoga Teacher Training

 You’ll benefit from the knowledge and expertise of our tutors, who combined, have over 200 years and thousands of hours of experience in the study, practice and teaching of yoga.
 They have trained with some of the world’s most highly respected teachers from a wide range of yoga schools that include Ashtanga, Iyengar, Sivananda and many more.
 Each one of our teachers brings something unique to our teacher training course.
 This eclectic mix of backgrounds creates an ideal environment for students to develop their very own personal approach to yoga.

-Our two year course comprises 44 days of practice and study held over 20 weekends in Devon.
-Two of these are Thursday to Sunday full board residential weekends based at Middle Coombe Farm near Tiverton.
+Our two-year course comprises 43 days of practice and study held over 20 weekends in Devon.
+Three are Friday to Sunday full board residential weekends at Namaste Barn near Chudleigh.
 This venue is ideally located in the rolling countryside of Devon.
 It offers a peaceful environment – perfect for Yoga study and contemplation.
-Classes are held in a converted thatched cider press barn with underfloor heating and beautiful views across the Devon hills.
+Classes are held in a purpose-built, well-equipped studio with underfloor heating and beautiful views across the Devon hills.